Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

 3. Within the folder created in step 2, create a subfolder called "replacements".
 4. Within PCSX2, navigate to Settings -> Graphics -> Texture Replacement tab.
 5. In the "Search Directory" field, set the folder path to [your PCSX2 installation folder]\textures.
-6. In the "Options" section, enable the "Load Textures" setting.
+6. In the "Options" section:
+   a) Enable the "Load Textures" setting.
+   b) Disable the "Asynchronous Texture Loading" setting.
+   c) Enable the "Precache Textures" setting.

 ##### Adding Textures
 This section should be done as needed.